Should My Mac Be on Zillexit Update

 Take the Dynamic Analysis tool.
 (It’s one of the reasons people upgrade in the first place.)

-This feature requires the sandboxing technology that Apple introduced in macOS Ventura.
-Without it, the tool can’t isolate processes securely.
-It either fails completely or runs in a degraded state that defeats the whole purpose.
+This feature needs Apple’s sandboxing technology from macOS Ventura.
+Without it?
+The tool can’t isolate processes securely.
+It fails outright or runs in some degraded state that basically defeats the whole purpose.

 Should my mac be on zillexit update?
 If you want Dynamic Analysis to work as designed, yes.